 An organization that has a low level of shared common purpose does not focus its effort on bringing employees together to achieve a common purpose.
 They may have a goals to make money, satisfy investors, create the new thing but do not have one “joining” reason for it.
 Employees have low interest in pursuing the purpose of the organization.
 They do not wake up every morning thinking “Today, I am going to participate to something meaningful to me”.

 One can recognize such organization because individuals are not walking in the same direction when it comes to goals setting and actions taking.

 The goals of each individuals and teams are not clear to everyone.
-The efficiency of the whole organization could be improved if the cooperation between employees, teams and department were improved.
+A higher cooperation between employees, teams and department can improve the efficiency of the whole organization.
 Those unclear goals create a lack of transparency which engenders:

 - Employees do not know the company vision, mission and purpose

 - Leaders do not have a purpose to serve the organization expect than to serve themselves